Holding an Open House at a New Construction Home

 In the ever-evolving world of real estate, trends come and go but one adage that many veteran agents repeat is “the best way to attract buyers is listings”.
 Hence the strategy of partnering with builders to host Open Houses at new construction properties.

-So with persistence, creativity, and a dash of charm, finding opportunities to showcase these brand new homes is within reach.
+Now with persistence, creativity, and a dash of charm, finding opportunities to showcase these brand new homes is within reach.
 Just remember to lean into the power of relationships, showcase your skills and commitment and then spend the time to develop the trust needed for builders to partner with you.

 Happy prospecting!